Simultaneous approximation in Lebesgue and Sobolev norms via eigenspaces: Application: the energy equality for the CBF equations

 \begin{theorem} When $r=2$ every weak solution of \eqref{alphacrit} with initial condition $u_0 \in H$ satisfies the \emph{energy equality}:

 for all $0 \leq t_0 < t_1 <T$.
 Hence, all weak solutions are continuous functions into the~phase space $L^2$, i.e.\ $u \in C(\lra{0, T}; H)$. \end{theorem}

-Note that to prove this result we do not require the more refined result of Proposition \ref{approxlemma}, which enables an approximation that uses only finite-dimensional eigenspaces; the `approximation by semigroup' result of Lemma \ref{easy-abstract} suffices.
+Note that to prove this result we require the more refined result of Proposition \ref{approxlemma}, which enables an approximation that uses only finite-dimensional eigenspaces of the Stokes operator.
+This approximation is not compactly supported but Lemma \ref{savesus} allows us to use it as a test function in the weak formulation \eqref{weakform}.
+The `approximation by semigroup' result of Lemma \ref{easy-abstract} is not sufficient since we do not have a version of Lemma \ref{savesus} for the functions arising from this kind of approximation.

 \begin{proof} (Sketch)